nicksorrell/frontend-nanodegree-mobile-portfolio/README.md

 ### How to Run

 1. Access the built files in the 'dist' folder
-   NOTE #1: If you want to re-build, run the default Gulp task again NOTE #2: If you want to see the full files, look at the 'src' folder
 1. Run a local server + something like [ngrok](https://ngrok.com/) or use your own hosting to view the content
 1. Measure the PageSpeed scores yourself!

+#### Notes
+- If you want to see the full files, look at the 'src' folder
+- If you want to re-build, run the default Gulp task again

 ### Optimizations